How beautiful is the word "self-centered"—to be truly "established in the self." I take it…

 What is hell then?
 It is the torment inside us.
 Nagging thoughts won’t leave us alone – a restless mind.
 We don’t know how to deal with the thoughts.
 There is no peace in life.
 What could be other hell than that.

 God is more scientifically advanced than we can imagine.
 It is as if He has installed a CCTV camera inside each of us – our consciousness – where everything is recorded, whether we know it or not.
+It only observes.
 A quiet observation has a strong effect on us.

-- The concepts of the world might influence us but this veil is removed as we mediate.
-We see ourselves more clearly – our hidden greed, fear, anger, restlessness and more.
+- The man-made concepts might influence the world, but this veil is removed as we meditate.
+We see ourselves and others more clearly – our hidden greed, fear, anger, restlessness, and more.

-- Give us the strength to witness and tolerate ourselves.
+- It gives us the strength to witness and tolerate ourselves.

-- Provide knowledge to keep our body and mind healthy.
+- It provides knowledge to keep our body and mind healthy.

-- Track our overall growth and guide us to higher consciousness.
+- Track our overall growth and guides us to higher consciousness.

 - Offers clarity to make better choices in every aspect of life.

 The experience left me with peace and bliss throughout the day.
-I learned an important lesson – thoughts are not the problem.
-In fact, observing them without judging, brings more silence and peace.
-All this is the product of 15 years of practice.
+I learned something new – thoughts are not the problem.

 Awesome 👍🌺